Tannerite Laws

 If you’re trying to be compliant, the most reliable approach is to (1) check your state-level framework, (2) check your city/county ordinances, and (3) confirm land/range rules for the exact location you plan to shoot.
 When you’re unsure, the safest move is to call your state police or fire marshal’s office and ask what rules apply to binary exploding targets in your jurisdiction.

 In other words: use the map to narrow down questions, then validate those answers with current, authoritative sources.
 If you’d like, you can also keep a quick checklist in your range bag: “Is purchase allowed here?”
 “Is possession/transport allowed if mixed?” and “Is use allowed on this property today (including fire restrictions)?”
+If you need to compare options, you can browse Tannerite kits and related products here.

 Sources